John Johnson (safety)

-John Johnson III (born December 19, 1995) is an American football free safety who is a free agent.
-He played college football at Boston College.
+John Johnson III (born December 19, 1995) is an American professional football player.
+A safety, he played college football for the Boston College Eagles, and was selected by the Rams in the third round of the 2017 NFL draft.
+He has also played for the Cleveland Browns.

-Early years
+Early life

 He attended Northwestern High School in Hyattsville, Maryland and played wide receiver and safety for head coach Brian Pierre.
 Johnson finished his senior year with 50 combined tackles, 13 pass deflections, six tackles for a loss, and five interceptions.